-3. Eat Spicy Foods – Research suggests that the spicy components in hot peppers may trigger a pain sensation in the mouth, which prompts an increase in endorphins.
+3. Eat Spicy Foods – Research suggests that the spicy components in hot peppers may trigger a pain sensation in the mouth, prompting an increase in endorphins.

-4. Laugh – A study conducted by Finnish and British researchers showed how laughter releases endorphins in the brain.
+4. Laugh – A Finnish and British research study showed how laughter releases endorphins in the brain.

 How can you increase Serotonin levels naturally?

-– Tryptophan-rich foods: You can’t get serotonin directly from food, but you can get tryptophan, an amino acid important for serotonin production.
+– Tryptophan-rich foods: You can’t get serotonin directly from food, but you can get tryptophan, an amino acid essential for serotonin production.

-You can consume salmon, poultry, eggs, spinach, seeds, milk, nuts.
+You can consume salmon, poultry, eggs, spinach, seeds, milk, and nuts.

 – Exercise: It creates the perfect environment for more tryptophan to reach your brain.